 The Effects of Bruxism

-Thankfully there are many warning sings that bruxism might be an issue.
+Thankfully there are many warning signs that bruxism might be an issue.
 If you notice any of these symptoms you should consult us immediately, as there are several measures we can take to help prevent further damage to your teeth.
 Without assistance, however, it can be very difficult to end subconscious, nighttime teeth grinding.

 - Sore cheeks and temples